Akashc1512/SarvanOM/implementation_tasks.md

 #### if some api keys or values are wrong in .env file and the cursor cannot resolve it automatically, make a note to inform me to add in this implementation_tasks.md file itself at end.

-### Always follow proper files and folders structure, keep microservices based structure
+### Always follow proper files and folders structure, keep microservices based structure.
+Always try to use latest stable tech, tech stacks and latest stable models, kg,vectordb, etc

 ## 📈 **PROJECT SUMMARY**